[Originally published: Oct. 18, 2021. Updated: July 20, 2022.]

 5. Should you still choose the J&J vaccine?

 The CDC has expressed a preference for the mRNA vaccines over Johnson & Johnson in most situations.
-If the J&J vaccine is your only choice, the benefits of getting any vaccine still outweigh the risks of being infected and becoming severely ill from the coronavirus.
+A fourth choice became available in July with the authorization of the Novavax vaccine.
+But if the J&J vaccine is your only choice, the benefits of getting any vaccine still outweigh the risks of being infected and becoming severely ill from the coronavirus.

 Booster shots are important too.
-If you got J&J as your initial vaccine and are 18 or older, you are eligible for a booster shot two months later, regardless of which one you choose (you’re eligible six months later if you had Moderna or Pfizer-BioNTech as your primary series).
+If you got J&J as your initial vaccine and are 18 or older, you are eligible for a booster shot two months later, regardless of which one you choose.
+You’re eligible six months later if you are had Moderna or Pfizer-BioNTech as your primary series (and a Pfizer booster is now available for children ages 5 and up).
 The CDC provides further guidance on getting a booster shot.
-Some people may also choose to get a second booster.
+Some people should also get a second booster.

 Note: Information provided in Yale Medicine articles is for general informational purposes only.
 No content in the articles should ever be used as a substitute for medical advice from your doctor or other qualified clinician.
 Always seek the individual advice of your health care provider with any questions you have regarding a medical condition.